hotosm/hotosm-website/_product-pages/field-mapping-tasking-manager.markdown

 Block 1:
   Section: What is it?
   Header: The Field Mapping Tasking Manager (FMTM) helps teams add local knowledge to map features by coordinating mapping in the field.
   Text: FMTM facilitates collaborative mapping by supporting and extending existing mature tools.
-The FMTM is a standalone mobile and web application that works using OpenDataKit (ODK), a powerful data collection platform that leverages commonly-available mobile Android devices to enable people to input information including geospatial data in the field.
+The FMTM is a standalone mobile and web application that works using OpenDataKit (ODK), a powerful data collection platform that leverages commonly-available mobile Android devices to enable people to input information, including geospatial data in the field.
   Image: https://cdn.hotosm.org/website/open-source.png
   Tools:
   - Name: Learn More